fpschill/fpschill.github.io/_pages/teaching.md

 ## Supervision of Students

+- Supervision of master theses in AI (Master of Science in Engineering, ZHAW, 2022-)

+- Supervision of PhD theses in AI (ZHAW, with Univ.
+Zurich, 2022-)

-- Supervision of 9 PhD theses: QCD measurements at H1, b-tagging, top quark and Higgs physics at CMS (Univs.
+- Supervision of 9 PhD theses in Particle Physics: QCD measurements at H1, b-tagging, top quark and Higgs physics at CMS (Univs.
 Heidelberg and Karlsruhe, 2001-2014)

 - Supervision of a CERN summer student: CMS tracker alignment (CERN, 2005)

 - Supervision of a Diploma student: QCD Monte Carlo implementation (Univ.
 Heidelberg, 2000)

-## Outreach

-- Guided tours of CERN for several German student and other groups (2007-2013)

-- Guide at the LHC exhibition Weltmaschine, Berlin, Germany (2008)

-- CMS experiment tour guide during CERN open day (2008)

-- Translation of public CERN web pages into German language (2005)